School of Humanities, Religion & Philosophy

 T: 01904 876697

-I began my adult working life as a science teacher, only discovering Theology in my mid-30s.
-Ever since then I have been hooked on the subject!
+I began my adult working life as a science teacher, only discovering theology in my mid-30s.
 After completing an MA in Theology and Religious Studies in 1999, I went on to do a PhD at Durham University, before becoming a research consultant in 2005 for the North of England Institute for Christian Education (NEICE).
 I joined the staff at York St John University in 2007.
-Teaching Theology to undergraduates is now an important part of my work and I teach across all levels of the undergraduate programme.
-Ordinary Theology continues to be my main research interest.
+Teaching theology to undergraduates is now an important part of my work and I teach across all levels of the undergraduate programme, specialising in Christian theology and practical theology.

-I teach on a number of modules across the undergraduate programme, specializing in Christian theology, Christian ethics and practical theology.
+I teach on a number of modules across the undergraduate programme, specializing in Christian theology and practical theology.
 Modules I direct include:

 - Foundations of Christian Theology

 - Work-Related Learning

 I also supervise dissertations on a range of topics, mainly related to Christian doctrine or practical theology.

 I am also course leader for the MA Religion in Society and direct the MA dissertation module.